...a Carneros Grand Cru!

 Ed and Camille Penhoet, Owners

-Carneros is a fairly large appellation, with rolling terrain yielding a variety of aspects and soil types.
-It is difficult and not exactly fair to generalize too much about a "Carneros" style.
+Carneros is a fairly large appellation, with rolling terrain yielding a variety of aspects and predominantly marine sedimentary soils.
+Drainage can vary, so for best concentration it is important to know soil depth and underlying characteristics.
 It is known for being a cool climate, and that is true.
-In fact, in some years, Carneros actually recorders cooler average temperatures than the Willamette Valley in Oregon.
+In fact, in some years, Carneros actually records cooler average temperatures than the Willamette Valley in Oregon during the actual growing season.
 The coolness is due to its close proximity to the San Pablo Bay, which is the northern extension of the San Francisco Bay.
 Morning fog is common, cooling the grapes and slowing photosynthesis and the developing ripeness.